WojciechMatuszewski/programming-notes/js-language/promises.md

 }
 ```

 The `after` will never appear in the console until the `work` resolves.
-Usually it does, but there might be times where it does not.
+Usually it does, but there might be times when it does not.
 As an example, consider a system that invokes the `work` function, and then is prompted to be shut down by the user via the `INTERRUPT` signal.
 If that happens, we have a leak!

 ### The `signal` to the rescue?